- Vol 1: General (Topics Chapters Overview)

 Air quality reports should be prepared by an air quality specialist.

 If asbestos is an issue, that portion of the report should be coordinated with a hazardous materials specialist.
-Certain asbestos studies must be done, by law or regulation, by or under the direction of a Registered Geologist, a Certified Industrial Hygenist (CIH) or a Certified Asbestos Consultant (CAC).
+Certain asbestos studies must be done, by law or regulation, by or under the direction of a Registered Geologist, a Certified Industrial Hygienist (CIH), or a Certified Asbestos Consultant (CAC).

-The report should be reviewed, at a minimum, by the Caltrans District Project Manager, Project Engineer, air quality technical specialist, hazardous waste technical specialist and environmental planner responsible for the environmental document.
-Procedures for final approval for air quality reports at the environmental document stage are determined by the individual Districts.
+The air quality study report should be reviewed, at a minimum, by the District air quality specialist (for consultant-prepared documents), the District hazardous waste technical specialist, and the Environmental Planner/Generalist responsible for the environmental document.
+The air quality study report is approved by the air quality specialist's supervisor (District Branch Chief).
 Approval should be completed before circulation of the draft environmental document.

 The methods for analyzing air quality impacts can be quite complex.
 This section is meant to guide the environmental planner in scoping and/or reviewing the technical report, and then writing the environmental document.
-The analyses are typically done by an air quality specialist in environmental engineering.
-Note that avoidance, minimization, and mitigation measures are discussed in the environmental document section of this chapter.
+The analyses are typically done by an air quality specialist.
+Note that avoidance, minimization, and/or mitigation measures are discussed in the environmental document section of this chapter.

 Conformity is both a project-level and a regional planning issue.
 Extensive modeling is required at the planning stage to do a regional conformity analysis for RTPs and TIPs, both of which must describe the specific projects that are included.
 See the overview section for more on this topic.

-Air quality conformity determinations are excluded from the Pilot Program by statute [(see 23 USC 327(a)(2)(b)].
-Conformity determinations, both regional conformity and project-level conformity, will remain the responsibility of FHWA California Division for all projects assumed under the Pilot Program.
-For EAs and EISs under the Pilot Program, FHWA will make the conformity determinations after the preferred alternative is identified and prior to completion of the final environmental document.
-For CEs under the Section 6005 Pilot Program, FHWA will make the conformity determinations prior to the approval of the CE classification.
+Air quality conformity determinations are excluded from NEPA Assignment [(see 23 USC § 327(a)(2)(b)].
+Conformity determinations, both regional conformity and project-level conformity, will remain the responsibility of FHWA California Division for all projects under 23 USC § 327.
+For Environmental Assessments (EAs) and Environmental Impact Statements (EISs) under 23 USC § 327, FHWA will make the conformity determinations after the preferred alternative is identified and prior to completion of the final environmental document (FED).
+For CEs under 23 USC § 327, FHWA will make the conformity determinations prior to the approval of the CE.
 Both the regional and project-level conformity determinations must be documented in the air quality section of the final environmental document.
 A copy of the FHWA conformity determination letter must also be included in the final EA or EIS.
-The Department may not issue a FONSI or ROD without the conformity determination(s) from FHWA.
+The Department may not issue a Finding of No Significant Impact (FONSI) or Record of Decision (ROD) without the conformity determination(s) from FHWA.

-For conformity determinations where the project has been assumed under the Pilot Program, the Department will send FHWA, separate from the environmental review process, a request for conformity determinations.
+For conformity determinations under NEPA Assignment, the Department will send FHWA, separate from the environmental review process, a request for conformity determinations.
 In this regard, FHWA will be treated much like other federal resource agencies.
-FHWA’s preference is that the air quality conformity documentation submitted to FHWA be a stand-alone report.
+FHWA's preference is that the air quality conformity documentation submitted to FHWA be a stand-alone report.
 The air quality conformity documentation must include adequate summary information such that conformity determinations can be made on the preferred alternative without having to refer to the environmental document.
-For additional information regarding documentation, please refer to the updated conformity determination checklist in FHWA’s Air Quality Conformity Questions & Answers, Attachment 2 (Conformity Analysis Documentation Checklist).
-The conformity documentation should not include air quality issues that are not required for transportation conformity purposes (e.g., air toxics, asbestos, etc.).
+An Air Quality Conformity Analysis Annotated Outline can be found on the SER Forms and Templates page.
+The conformity documentation should not include air quality issues that are not required for transportation conformity purposes (e.g., air toxics, asbestos, etc.)

-At the project level, existence of a valid regional conformity analysis must be documented, and in some cases more specific "hotspot" analysis and other findings may be needed.
-Here are some good resources on transportation conformity (all ):
+At the project level, existence of a valid regional conformity analysis must be documented, and in some cases more specific "hot-spot" analysis and other findings may be needed.
+Here are some good resources on transportation conformity.

-The project level conformity documentation is done by the air quality analyst and documented in the technical report.
+The project-level conformity documentation is done by the air quality specialist and documented in the technical report.
 The environmental document preparer will summarize the results in the environmental document.
-Ensuring conformity and documenting it are a stepwise process Here are the basic steps:
+Ensuring conformity and documenting it is a step-by-step process.
+Here are the basic steps:

 - Determine if the project area is subject to conformity requirements (within a nonattainment or maintenance area for a federal criteria air pollutant).